Consumer's Manufactured Home Buyer's Guide

 Who must be licensed?

-Any person who sells or leases/rents for compensation, installs or repairs a mobile home in the State of Nevada must be licensed by the Manufactured Housing Division.
-For your protection, it is recommended that you only do business with individuals and businesses that have a current Manufactured Housing Division license.
+Any person who sells or leases/rents for compensation, installs or repairs a mobile home in the State of Nevada must be licensed by Manufactured Housing.
+For your protection, it is recommended that you only do business with individuals and businesses that have a current Manufactured Housing license.
 If you conduct business with an unlicensed individual or business and have a problem, the Division may not be able to help you resolve your complaint.

 Who sells manufactured homes?